 During its 34 year history, the camp fostered excellent relations between U.S. Steel and surrounding communities.
 Particularly during the early 1950's, the camp was available for meetings of local organizations such as Gary Kiwanis Club, Chesterton Lions Club, Lake County Credit Union, Chicago Motor Club Boys' Patrol, and the Gary University Club.

-The National Park Service purchased the property in 1976 and it became part of the Indiana Dunes National Lakeshore.
+The National Park Service purchased the property in 1976 and it became part of the Indiana Dunes National Park.
 The Good Fellow Club Youth Camp is now the site of the Dunes Learning Center.

 Besides demonstrating industry's impact on Northwest Indiana, the camp offers insight into the social history of the 1940s and 1950s.
 To its campers, a session was more than a week of recreation in the woods.
 Camp staff and club sponsors wanted campers to learn values of sportsmanship, democratic living, proper etiquette, outdoor appreciation, and spirituality during their week at camp.
 The staff capitalized on the setting in the Baillytown area to emphasize "the atmosphere of friendship that existed between the early American pioneers and Indians."
 The "Indian Appreciation Program" stressed Native American lore, nature study, local history, and handicrafts.
 From opening day pow-wow to cabins named Potawatomi, Waubansee, Pontiac, Chekagou, and Shabbona, the camp employed Native American symbols to bond campers in a spirit of cooperation.